dangsonbk/staresso_basic/README.md

-### Staresso Basic support tools and untilities.
+### 3D printable Staresso Basic's tools and utilities.

-I'm currently designing some tools that help making a better coffee cup with the Staresso Basic coffee maker.
+I'm currently designing some tools that help making a better coffee cup with the [Staresso Basic](https://staresso.com/collections/portable-espresso-maker/products/sp200) coffee maker.
+These tools should also work with Staresso Mini too as they are sharing the same body.

 This is my first project that I design 3D models from beginning by myself.

 Tools that I'm going to make:

 - [x] Dosing ring

 - [ ] Tamper